maurobusso/Explore-Space/README.md

 # Explore-Space

-This is an app that allow the user to fetch data from the NASA API and display images of our amazing universe.
+This is an app that allow the user to fetch data from the NASA API and display images and some informations about our amazing universe.

 <a href="https://explore-space-app.netlify.app">Try now</a>